Health Science and Recreation Department

 In consultation with the department graduate coordinator, the candidate will develop and pursue a plan of study.
 The candidate must successfully complete all requirements of the selected plan including the course work specified in the Master's Degree Approval Program.
 The MPH program requires grades of B- or better to pass courses.

 The student must complete one of three culminating experience options: Plan A (Thesis), Plan B (Project), or the courses-only Plan B (Comprehensive Examination).
 Master's theses and graduate projects may only be undertaken by regular session MPH Campus students upon departmental approval and will require additional units.
-The Plan A (Thesis) option requires additional 6 units of coursework and Graduate Studies approval of the completed thesis.
+The Plan A (Thesis) option requires additional 6 units of coursework and College of Graduate Studies approval of the completed thesis.
 The Plan B (Project) option requires a minimum of 3 additional units of coursework.

 Plan A (Thesis)